 The Bible teaches that the devil uses magic to reveal his own supernatural power.
 We see that in the story of Moses and Pharaoh: “So Moses and Aaron went to Pharaoh and did just as the Lord commanded.
 Aaron threw his staff down in front of Pharaoh and his officials, and it became a snake.
 Pharaoh then summoned wise men and sorcerers; and the Egyptian magicians also did the same thing by their secret arts.
 Each one threw down his staff and it became a snake” (Exodus 7:10-12).

-And we read in 2 Thessalonians 2:9,10 that “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.”
+And Paul in describing the Antichrist wrote in 2 Thessalonians 2:9,10 that “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.”

-The apostles encountered the occult while preaching (Acts 8:1-25; Acts 16:16-24).
-And when the gentiles who practiced magic at Ephesus, heard the message of the Gospel preached by Paul, they showed their repentance by burning their occult books (Acts 19:17-19).
+The apostles encountered the occult while preaching and rebuked its practices (Acts 8:1-25; Acts 16:16-24).
+So, when the gentiles who practiced magic at Ephesus, heard the message of the Gospel preached by Paul, they showed their repentance by burning their occult books (Acts 19:17-19).

 In the Bible, those that will enter the kingdom of heaven are described as “those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie” (Revelation 22:14 -15 also Revelation 21: 7, 8).